VOID-001/Scrapper-Bot/README.md

 ---

 ## 💬 Contact
-Feel free to reach out via [GitHub Issues](https://github.com/VOID-001/Scrapper-Bot/issues) for support or questions.
+For support or questions, open an [issue](https://github.com/VOID-001/Scrapper-Bot/issues) in the repository.